nathaniel-j/housing_tsunami/README.md

 ![ppy](permits_per_year.png)

 The above chart is a way of representing the demand for housing in Austin.
 Now it is easy to see that there was a lot of demand for housing in 1983, and very little demand for housing in 1990.
 But to have context to understand the relative value of the demand we need to illustrate the supply.
 Below, I use the same dataset but instead of housing units permitted, I use the number of housing units that are built and arrive to the market for each year.
-Although these measures seem very similar, they can be quite different because of the time it takes to build housing units to fulfill the demand.
-These measures would be identical if housing could be built instantly, but some large, multi-unit buildings can take 3+ years to arrive to market and a lot can change in that time.

 ![bpy](built_per_year.png)